Sumer1234/Hello-World/README.md

 # Hello-World
 Start up for git hub
-Sumer purohit here i have started learning data science course recently and i wan to learn everything about it
+Hi..Sumer purohit here,I have recently started learning data science course  and i want to learn everything about it